dmlicht/CarND-Advanced-Lane-Lines/writeup.md

 I implement a the full pipeline in `pipeline.py` in the function `AveragingPipeline.highlight_lane`.
 This function can be passed into `VideoFileClip.fl_image` to annotate the lanes of a whole video.
 It averages the results of previous frames to smooth changes between frames.

+Here is an example of a final output image with the lane labeled as well as information on curve radius and position in the lane:
+![with radius and position][with_radius_and_position]

 ---